Covid-19 vaccine offered to children aged five to 11 in Northern Ireland

 All children aged between five and 11 in Northern Ireland are to be offered vaccinations against Covid-19.

-Stormont's Department of Health made the announcement on the basis of updated advice from the Joint Committee on Vaccination and Immunisation (JCVI).
+The announcement by Stormont's Department of Health follows the latest advice from the Joint Committee on Vaccination and Immunisation (JCVI).

 Some children in this age group began receiving Covid vaccines in December.